 Uluru as the sun goes down

 The perfect introduction to Australia’s most recognisable landmark comes at sunset.
-You’ll see the rock at its blood-red best, all while sharing a glass of sparkling and a tasty antipasto platter with new friends.
+You’ll see the rock at its blood-red best, all while sharing a tasty antipasto platter with new friends.

 Back at camp a feast awaits, with the table set and the campfire roaring.
-Sit down, pour yourselves a glass of wine and tuck into a great Aussie barbecue of steak, sausages, marinated kangaroo, coleslaw and potato salad.
+Sit down, pour yourselves a glass of wine.
+Then, tuck into a great Aussie barbecue of steak, sausages, marinated kangaroo, coleslaw and potato salad.
 It’s a chance to get to know everyone a little better, share a few laughs and find out what’s in store for the next day.

 Rise and shine!
 You’ll be up in the dark, stuffing your gear into your pack, filling your energy reserves with a hearty breakfast and be on the bus bound for the Rock before you know it.
 With just 24 hours at Uluru, this tour ensures you make the most of it.
 Who wants to say they went to Uluru and missed sunrise!

 Taking off in the dark, you can just make out that iconic silhouette before the sun comes up.
 There’s a stillness about Uluru.
 I know monolith, and it’s not exactly going to move about, but that’s not what I mean.
 It’s peaceful there.
-It’s easy to be in the moment, and the immensity of the Rock sticks in your mind long after you have driven away.
+It’s easy to be in the moment.
+The immensity of the Rock sticks in your mind long after you have driven away.

 After completing the 9.8km base walk and devouring a very welcome morning tea, you’ll join one of the local guides on The Mala cultural interpretive walk.
-It’s a great opportunity to learn of Uluru’s deep cultural significance to the land’s traditional owners, as well as the connections of the Pitjantjatjara and Yankuntjatjara Aboriginal people (known as the Anangu).
+It’s a great opportunity to learn of Uluru’s deep cultural significance to the land’s traditional owners.
+You’ll also learn about the connections of the Pitjantjatjara and Yankuntjatjara Aboriginal people (known as the Anangu).

 After a lunch time feast back at camp, you can sit back, relax and regroup on the drive to Kings Canyon Resort.
-Your camp for the night.
-Get ready for more laughter – and to squeeze in a couple of toasted marshmallows by another roaring campfire under a night’s sky far removed from the city lights.
+Get ready for more laughter.
+Also, the chance to squeeze in a couple of toasted marshmallows by another roaring campfire.

 You leave camp the next morning bound for King’s Canyon.
-It’s a thousand or so steps to reach the top of the canyon before following the rim around the top, through Priscilla’s Crack made famous by the 1994 movie Priscilla Queen of the Desert and descending into the garden of Eden before returning to the car park.
 You’ll complete the round trip in about four hours, with plenty of stops for photos and water.
-It’s certainly the best time of day to be out walking – you’re done and dusted before the sun is out in full force.
+It’s certainly the best time of day to be out walking.
+You’re done and dusted before the sun is out in full force.